hm-lang/core/proposals/README.md

 # but you should use the block parentheses notation `$(`.
 # TODO: should this be ${} instead?  or should we just allow `{}` plainly?
 #       We can't allow `{}` because it's being used for sequence building.
+#       well, we probably could allow it as a syntax exception, e.g., if a
+#       function declaration proceeds a sequence builder, then we use it as
+#       a function definition/block.
 excite(Times: int): str $(
     "hi!" * Times
 )